Corporate Level Strategy: What It Is Plus 9 Examples

 But what exactly is organizational strategy, and why does your business need it?
 We’ll answer those questions in this article, give you four key features of a good organizational strategy, and show you the best way to get started.

-At its most basic, an organizational strategy is a plan that specifies how your business will allocate resources (e.g., money, labor, and inventory) to support infrastructure, production, marketing, inventory, and other business activities.
+At its most basic, an organizational strategy (or OS for short) is a plan that specifies how your business will allocate resources (e.g., money, labor, and inventory) to support infrastructure, production, marketing, inventory, and other business activities.

 When you sit down to create your organizational strategy, you should first divide it into three distinct categories: